 —----------------------------

-April 18 - Pairing NFTs & healthcare research - Join community working towards radical healing
+April 18 - Pairing NFTs & health research - Join community working towards radical healing

 What's better than a community of people with a shared goal? #TheHealingProject #withCanurta

 We are on a mission to come up with better solutions for chronic disease.
-That's why we need your help.
+Let’s take a bottom-up approach and innovate together. #DeSciMovement

 THP is more than just a utility NFT, our community will tackle the isolating experience of chronic pain and disease in an interactive and community-centric way.

 We are calling on a diverse group of stakeholders.
-The Healing Project intends to catalyze people all around the world to come together on a mission to Heal the World.
+The Healing Project intends to catalyze people all around the world to come together on a mission to advance important research and transparent product development.

 April 19 - Find your place in THP, token holder benefits - Discord Server - Virtual Gallery